MicrosoftDocs/learn/learn-pr/student-evangelism/web-development-101-vars/includes/3-variables.md

 Above you see how assignment operator `=` is used and how a value is being _assigned_ on the right side of the operator.

+> [!TIP]
-> [!TIP]: Try it out yourself to practice- you can write JavaScript right in your browser!
+> Try it out yourself to practice- you can write JavaScript right in your browser!
 Open a browser window and navigate to Developer Tools.
 In the console, you will find a prompt; type let myVariable = 123, press return, then type myVariable.
 What happens?
 You'll learn more about these concepts in subsequent lessons.

 Sometimes you don't want variable values to change.
 Such a situation can occur when you rely on a mathematical constant, for example,  like the value of PI for example.
 To address this need, JavaScript let's you create so called constants.